UMD-CS-STICs/389Kfall18/lectures/week_04-nodejs/README.md

 **What did we expect?**

 This depends entirely on speed.
-If we assume reading and writing take about the same bennye, then one may think that the outside `readFile` call will print out
+If we assume reading and writing take about the same time, then one may think that the outside `readFile` call will print out

 ```
 2. Outside read: THIS IS TEXT!